kt-korbeld/restartFRESCO/README.md

 python restartFRESCO.py ~/frescoSoft/foldx5mac/foldx_20221231
 ```

-Like FRESCO itself, the script generates a small bash script called `todolistRerun` which reruns the energy calculations for the missing mutations.
+The script generates a small bash script called `todolistRerun` which reruns the energy calculations for the missing mutations.
 This new script should be run in the background by running:

 ```